 The Root Beer Pulled Pork at the Tempo Restaurant in Halifax was a novel creation, but not all that exciting.
 I gave it a 3 out of 5 Rating.

-When I went to eat at the Tempo Restaurant in the Delta Barrington Hotel in Halifax a while back, I was really just planning to have a burger or something but I ended up being seduced by a platter featuring Root Beer Pulled Pork.
+When I went to eat at the Tempo Restaurant in the Delta Barrington Hotel in Halifax, I was really just planning to have a burger or something but I ended up being seduced by a platter featuring Root Beer Pulled Pork.
 I had never heard of such a thing and I have to say that it was, well… interesting.

 The item appeared on the menu as follows:

 Sweet and Savory Pork Duo – Grilled Pork Tenderloin, Root Beer Braised Pulled Pork Shoulder and Herb Roasted Baby Potatoes.